Top 25 best strategy games for iPhone and iPad (iOS)

 If games, where you manage your own resources, base and various departments within your territory, is something that you thoroughly enjoy, then you should give FTL a shot.
 This game tasks you with running your very own spaceship, allocating resources to the departments that need it most, and not only.
-The real strategic thinking behind this game is doing all that while fleeing through a hostile star system.
+The real strategic thinking behind it is doing all that while fleeing through a hostile star system.

 You'll have to fend off intruders, keep your spaceship functional, and try to survive despite all odds being against you.
 Don't let the relatively cute, simple graphics fool you - there are plenty of layers of strategic thinking hidden underneath this title.
 We've shared some in our FTL: Faster Than Light review also, so go check it out if you're curious.Download FTL: Faster Than Light

 Warhammer 40,000: Tacticus is a fantastic turn-based strategy for mobile devices.
 If you want to test your strategy skills, Tacticus is one of the best options!
 The graphics are great, as well as the soundtrack.
 Moreover, the gameplay is also incredible.
 You must create your collection of characters, equip them with the best gear, and lead them into the battle against your enemies.

 By the way, Warhammer 40,000: Tacticus was nominated for the best mobile strategy game on Pocket Gamer Awards 2022 and won!
 Players have decided that it's the strategy experience with the most depth, and we can only agree.
 We are here for the players, after all, not the other way around.Download Warhammer 40,000: Tacticus